Selithrarion/quasar-nest_instagram-clone/README.md

 ### App Features
 ❌ === not implemented yet
+✨ === TODO idea. it seems that it won't be implemented but there are some plans
 #### Global
 - English lanugage (wow!)
-- User notifications (Post like, Comment like, User followed)
+- User notifications (Post like, Comment like ❌, User followed)
 - User following system

 #### Auth